sunnysideup/silverstripe-easy-coding-standards/README.md

 PATH=~/.composer/vendor/bin:$PATH
 PATH=~/.config/composer/vendor/bin:$PATH
 ```
-To make the composer `vendor/bin` available anywhere (use with care!).
+This will make the global composer `vendor/bin` available anywhere (use with care!).

 3. To enable it, run:
 ```shell